ealexandros/Car-Speed-Estimation/README.md

 All the cars will be sorted in a decreased order.
 An indicator on top of them will show the relative speed.

-The indicator be a small dot in the middle of the car.
+The indicator will be a small dot in the middle of the car.
 From `red`, which will be the highest to `green` that will be the slowest of them.

 **- Without knowing the distance of the camera placement.**